dribnet/mnist_clock/README.md

 ## PS1 MDDN 242 2017

-### Clock Font
+### Clock without interpolation

-These number forms will be the basis of my clock design.
+Functioning clock, but with no interpolation.